paradoxmelody/foodgoapp/README.md

 seriously this is a lifesaver
 Reading can save your life-- trust me
-Learn to give yourself grace and by doing so you will learn to give others grace -- what doth this mean?
+Learn to give yourself grace and by doing so you will in turn learn to give grace to others -- self-compassion dude what doth this mean?
 Being egotistical will only be detrimental for the team -- so if you do not understand something don't go and make a mess, instead try to ask.
 It won't hurt you ❤️❤️